 To build a MapForce-generated Java project with Ant:

 1.Open a command prompt and navigate to the directory where the Java project was generated (note that the directory must contain the build.xml file).

 2.At the command prompt, enter ant.
-This will compile and execute the Java code according to the options defined in the build.xml file.
+This will compile and execute the Java code according to the default options defined in the build.xml file, for example:

 To generate a JAR file with Ant: